mattihicks/mattihicks/education-first.md

         <p>Research was ongoing throughout the design process.</p>
         <h4 class="projectSectionTitle">1.
 Combining products, age group selection</h4>
         <p>The first biggest obstacle we encountered was that we had two different products with separate websites: independent travel and group travel.
 Within these products existed five different age groups.
 The company asked us to simplify the products digitally by combining them within one user flow.</p>
-        <p>We experimented with presenting the age selections on a splash page, within the flow directly after the homepage, or just before the booking flow.
+        <p>We experimented with presenting the age selections on a splash page, within the flow directly after the homepage, or just before the booking flow on individual destination pages.
 During research we learned that users were most likely to book if content (pictures, descriptions) was tailored to them specifically. </p>
-        <p>After testing, we decided to put the age group selection after the homepage but just before destinations are presented within the flow, so that the destinations shown are specifically for them, with content that is tailored for that age group.</p>
+        <p>After testing and iterations, we decided to put the age group selection after the homepage but just before destinations are presented within the flow, so that the destinations shown are specifically for them, with content that is tailored for that age group.</p>
       </div>
     </div>
   </div>